 MRI (Magnetic Resonance Imaging) is a non-invasive medical imaging technique that provides detailed images of the body’s internal structures.
 It is crucial in diagnosing various medical conditions and guiding treatment plans.
-In this comprehensive guide to MRI scans, we will cover all the essential information about this advanced imaging modality and address the most common questions related to MRI.
+In this comprehensive guide to MRI scans, we will cover all the essential information about MRI.
+Also, we will address the most common questions related to a whole body MRI.

 The Marvelous History of MRI

-One key figure was Isidor Rabi, a renowned professor of physics at Columbia University who, in 1937, devised a method for measuring the movements of atomic nuclei known as nuclear magnetic resonance (NMR).
+One key figure was Isidor Rabi, a renowned professor of physics at Columbia University.
+In 1937, he devised a method for measuring the movements of atomic nuclei known as nuclear magnetic resonance (NMR).
 Rabi was awarded the Nobel Prize in Physics in 1944 for his groundbreaking work in this field.

 Raymond Vahan Damadian (born March 16, 1936) is an American physician, medical practitioner, and inventor of the first MR (Magnetic Resonance) Scanning Machine.